googlearchive/simian/README.md

   * Dynamically target clients based on user, hostname, os version, group (tag), and more.
   * Obtain reports on all of this and the fleet overall.

 Much of this and more is due to the outstanding work of Greg Neagle and the Munki community.
-To read more about the other features Munki offers please visit the [Munki code.google.com project page](http://code.google.com/p/munki).
+To read more about the other features Munki offers please visit the [Munki on GitHub](https://github.com/munki/munki).

 ### Getting Started